“Enter the realm at your pleasure

 “Who keeps track around here?
 It’s Saturday night in San Francisco.
-She’s a social animal, what can I say?”
+She’s a social animal, what can I tell you?”

-We’d taken it one plotting, plodding, prodding step at a time.
-Melissa and I hashed things out over morning scrambled yokes and rashers at Dot’s Diner, its huge picture window front facing squarely toward the Flatirons’ snow-clad slabs.
-We sent Seamus running wild over Chautauqua Park, chasing his own paw prints, no horseshit, while we chewed on the thornier issues and Dot’s doggy bagged buttermilk biscuits.
-Some of our territorial deals were struck up by Chautauqua’s lodges, amid the bustling dining hall and guest cottages, the ski duffels, goose down syndromes, the waxed K2s and Rossignols of an early Texas Ski Week, while climbers shinnied up and down Front Range walls like fire ants on a sugar cone.
+We’d taken it one plotting, prodding step at a time.
+Melissa and I hashed things out over morning yokes and rashers at Dot’s Diner, its huge front picture window facing squarely toward the Flatirons’ snow-clad slabs.
+We sent Seamus running wild over Chautauqua Park, chasing his own paw prints, no horseshit, while we chewed on the thornier issues and Dot’s doggy-bagged buttermilk biscuits.
+Some of our territorial deals were struck up by Chautauqua’s lodges, amid the bustling dining hall and guest cottages, the ski duffels, puffy goose down, the waxed K2s and Rossignols of an early Texas Ski Week, while climbers shinnied up and down Front Range walls like fire ants on a sugar cone.

-Moon had helped me mail resumes out to every clinic, corporation and counseling center within snowball-throwing distance of Boulder.
-Days later, we trudged past Pioneer boneyard enroute to more haggling over details, with Sinkburgers at Herbie’s Deli, wondering why they’d covered famed beatnik art and Robert Redford’s janitorial jottings with these plain ugly pine boards.
+Moon had helped me mail résumés out to every clinic and counseling center within snowball-throwing distance of Boulder; whereupon we fairly settled on my quick return should any other prospects arise.
+Days later, we trudged past Pioneer boneyard en route to more haggling over household details, with Sinkburgers at Herbie’s Deli, wondering why they’d covered famed beatnik art and Robert Redford’s janitorial jottings with those ugly pine boards.

-Yet before long, we had walked the Pearl Street Mall delving into more specific two-way logistics while the VW fuel injection was being fine-tuned and a couple of retread tires replaced.
-I eventually even relented some, working a number of nights waiting tables at her Coach Light Inn, making up some car money on 17% gratuities.
-A closing night of happy-hour wine in the Hotel Boulderado’s stained-glass mezzanined lobby, followed by splitting eggplant-spinach lasagna and lactose-free soy-asparagus-tofu quiche dinner dishes at Nancy’s blue house Restaurant, sealed things for better or worse.
+Nevertheless, before long, we’d walked the Pearl Street Mall delving into more specific two-way logistics while the VW fuel injection was being fine-tuned and a couple of retread tires replaced.
+I eventually even relented some, working a number of nights waiting tables at her Coach Light Inn, making up some car money on slim gratuities.
+A closing night of happy-hour Grenache in the Hotel Boulderado’s stained-glass lobby, followed by splitting lactose-free soy-asparagus-tofu quiche dinner at Nancy’s blue house Restaurant, sealed things for better or for worse.

-After a passionate, candlelit, Fogie’s ‘Flatlands’ album send-off, Moon awoke to help me load the squareback for the exploratory trip to the coast, including a goodie bag full of fruit, handfuls of veggies and her home-baked goods–everything from date-raisin-blueberry scones to tuppers of peach cobbler and steak-and-kidney pie.
+After a passionate Fogie’s ‘Flatlands’ album send-off, Moon awoke to help me load the squareback for the exploratory trip to the coast.
+Her grubstake included a goodie bag full of fruit, handfuls of diced veggies and her home-baked goods–everything from date-raisin-blueberry scones to tuppers of peach cobbler and steak-and-kidney pie.

 “I got the phone number down right, right?
 Is Melissa there with you?”